 Finding inner peace

-involves giving up searching and deciding to be content exactly as you are now.
+involves giving up searching and choosing to be content, just as you are.

 Inner peace is not found through self-improvement.